viper-adnan/Warez/README.md

 * Freedom of information!
 * Most lists you find are outdated, not actively maintained or full of malware links.

+### How frequently is the list updated?
+* Monthly.

 ### Credits
-Since this list is really huge I can't name each and every single one of you, but here is a short list which hopefully covers all of them:
+Since the list is huge I can't name each and every single one of you, but here is a short list which hopefully covers all of them:

 * All [contributors](https://github.com/CHEF-KOCH/Warez/graphs/contributors).
 * All demoscene people which helped to build the _scene_.